-Back at the field center, Spider monkeys and Squirrel monkeys spent the afternoon squabbling in the low branches, birds of prey actively hunted large insects and Collared peccaries browsed on the grassy lawns.
+Back at the field center, a troop of Spider monkeys and Squirrel monkeys spent the afternoon squabbling in the low branches, birds of prey actively hunted large insects and Collared peccaries browsed on the grassy lawns.
 It was like living inside the Costa Rican edition of the Jungle Book.

 The silent killer

 The one thing we kept missing in Costa Rica was Central America’s most infamous poisonous snake – Fer de Lance.
 This snake is responsible for most snakebite-related deaths in the region.
 So when the chance to see one presented itself, we jumped to it.

 It was the morning of our departure and we were lazing around at the station drinking some much-missed coffee.
 Suddenly, Bolivar came up brimming with excitement and a sense of urgency.
 One of the other guides told him that his group just spotted a Fer de Lance about a kilometre up one of the trails.
 And he offered to take us to the spot.